Last Updated on September 16, 2022 by Muhammad Tabish

-- They don’t allow use custom themes.
+- They don’t allow the use of custom themes.

 - As you can’t put in custom a code that results in, “not permitted to use custom analytics software” (You are limited to free WordPress.com basic analytics).

-- They have the power to delete your website/blog at anytime without any notification, in case they feel you violate their Terms of Service (Yup!
+- They have the power to delete your website/blog at any time without any notification, in case they feel you violate their Terms of Service (Yup!
 It happened).

-- Your theme will be changed suddenly without your agreement whenever the theme developer hated by the founder (Yup!
+- Your theme will be changed suddenly without your agreement whenever the theme developer is hated by the founder (Yup!
 It’s 100% true).

-- It is mandatory to mention that your website is powered by WordPress.com even you paid for their upgrades (Strange).
+- It is mandatory to mention that your website is powered by WordPress.com even though you paid for their upgrades (Strange).

 Which One is My Selection & What Should of Yours?

-Let’s consider you are using WordPress.com, you purchase custom domain which cost you $17 annually, you paid $29.97/year for an ad-free interface), and you also bought custom design upgrade at $30/year.
+Let’s consider you are using WordPress.com, you purchase a custom domain which cost you $17 annually, you paid $29.97/year for an ad-free interface), and you also bought a custom design upgrade at $30/year.
 That’s all equal to $76.97 annual expense, and you are still not in full control (F**k).

-Don’t scar, I have a full step by step guide on how to accurately shift your blog from WordPress.com to WordPress.org
+Don’t scar, I have a full step-by-step guide on how to accurately shift your blog from WordPress.com to WordPress.org